 Attrition in the organization is referred to by the Human Resources as the gradual loss of employees over time.
-In general, relatively high attrition may cause problems for the companies and organizations.
+In general, relatively high attrition may cause problems for companies and organizations.
 Attrition is manifested and reflected when employees voluntarily resign from their jobs.

-There are several reasons why this may occur: employees move to other opportunities or some would already retire, they realize that they are not suitable for the role they were hired to fill, or sometimes they look for employment opportunities that offers a more equitable work-life balance.
+There are several reasons why this may occur: employees move to other opportunities or some would already retire, they realize that they are not suitable for the role they were hired to fill, or sometimes they look for employment opportunities that offer a more equitable work-life balance.
 Other employees may feel that they are being restricted and that they lack the experience of freedom required for them to perform at expected levels.

 Attrition is also experienced when it is used by organizations as a restructuring strategy.
 This does not mean that they are downsizing the company but this means that when someone leaves the company, the vacancy will not be filled anymore and most likely will be removed from the structure.
 This may create positions that will help the remaining employees manage their career mobility and experience the chance of being promoted.
-This, may create a positive outlook for the employees given that several options exist.
+This may create a positive outlook for the employees given that several options exist.

 However, when attrition occurs, the remaining duties and job responsibilities can burden employees and managers with additional duties with no increase in compensation.
 This can create a heavy working environment for the remaining employees since they will be taking on responsibilities without even having training.
 When this happens, this may lead to negative performance that could also lead to more employees leaving the organization.

-In addition, causes of employee attrition can be as varied as employees having different outlooks and perspectives.
+In addition, the causes of employee attrition can be as varied as employees having different outlooks and perspectives.
 The only time exposed to function does one employee realize that he might not be fit for the job.
 Other employees would leave an employer for a higher pay that they were offered or for career advancement reasons.
 But most of the time, employees seek for other employees because they are dissatisfied with their immediate manager.

 This may be the most common reason why employees leave organizations – they do not have a pleasant working relationship with their immediate manager.
 And organizations should be able to look into this occurrences.